lilli-mcnally/quiz-whizz/README.md

 I chose to change the background colour of the Footer to a very light grey.
 I wanted it to be a different colour to the other divs on the website, and choosing a light grey meant I didn't add too many colour variations.

 ![Light grey footer](/assets/images/readme/design/design-footer.webp "Light grey footer")
+---
 ## Responsive Design

 #### 4K Screens
 On largest screens up to 2560px, the background image is consistently filling the whole page.
 The main div with a white background adjusts according to screen size easily as well.
 Rules and Play buttons height is dependant on the view height.
 The gap between each Navbar element also adjusts easily, and the same is for each Footer social element.
 The text at the top of the page and footer are both centrally aligned and adjust to size.

 On the Game and Setup pages, the four divs in the centre are well spaced and have good gaps between them.
 On the Score page, the Answers secton fills the centre gap and the grid inside holding the answers adjusts it's margins to the size of the screen.

 The Rules page fills the page width with a small margin on the left and right.
 The Rules font sizes are well adjusted to the size of the screen.
 The Rules Modal also fits the screen size.
 The Rules Modal covers the width of the main div on each page, to avoid any confusion.

+Overall the 4K screen size looks good and meets the needs of the couple in the [User Stories](#user-stories) section.

+> *They want to play the game on their laptop so the questions and answers are big for everyone to see*

 #### Large Laptop
 Large Laptops have a comfier feel with all elements well spaced and consistent in their closeness to one another.
 The logo has downsized slightly.
 The main div padding is consistent throughout.
 Font sizes have moved down a bit to transition from one size to the next instead of large jumps.